-- ER# (if available)
+- SHPO Review #

 - Table of contents

 - List of illustrations

 - Abstract or summary of survey efforts

 - A statement of research methodology

 - Reference to applicable federal and state laws and regulations

 - Project Description

-- Description and map of the initial Area of Potential Effect (APE) (on a U.S. Geological Service (USGS) 7.5-minute Topographic Quad map); if this is the first submission on the APE, the APE must be justified.
+- Description and map of the initial area of potential effect (APE) (on a U.S. Geological Service (USGS) 7.5-minute Topographic Quad map); if this is the first submission on the APE, the APE must be justified.

 - USGS 7.5-minute Topographic Quad map containing the previously determined eligible, listed and not eligible properties and the locations of other historic properties located during background research.
 Properties should be coded according to eligibility status and/or likelihood